Nehanth/MetroHack-main1/README.md

 ## How we built it ⚙️
-We used CoreML and Google Map's API for our backend and used streamlit for out front end
+We used CoreML and Google Map's API for our backend and used streamlit for our front end.

 ## Installation/Execution ✅